anapereda/kickstarter-analysis/README.md

-# An Analysis of Kicstarter Campaign
+# An Analysis of Kickstarter Campaign

 In this analysis we are helping Louse launch a Kickstarter campaign based on the data of Kickstarter campaigns.